atesztoth/openalpr-swift-wrapper/README.md

 It's here so you won't have to go through it yourself.
 Keep it, hold it, love it.

 # Contents
 It's a very simple package to be honest.
-It's dependent on my other package, which is only exposed via GitLab.
-I prefer that.
+It is required that you install OpenALPR (https://github.com/openalpr/openalpr) on your machine yourself, then in theory this wrapper should be able to build and be ready to be used.

 It exposes a class called `OpenALPR` which you can import and use the C api through.
-It gives you conveiently usable methods, for example `recogniseBy(data:)` so you don't have to worry about converting the bytes into the appropriate form for the C API.
+It gives you conveiently usable methods, for example `recogniseBy(data:)` so you don't have to worry about converting the bytes into the appropriate form for the C API, also it gives you more _Swifty_ typed return values, no _char *_.

 Actually it has two methods:
 - `recogniseBy(data:)`
 - `recogniseBy(filePath:)`.

 Also, you can set how many plates you want it to discover at max.
+You can see an example of that below.

 So the keyword is: _convenience_, and _usability_.
 Which is straight the opposite that we can say about the C api and `OpenAlprWrapper` of mine.